By David Joel Miller

 First a little about how I came to be attending a Yoga class in the first place.
 I am not too much interested in the religious aspects.
 I value my hair too much.
 Once long ago I was tempted for several days to join the Christina’s, cute girls and all.
 But the robes and the shaving the head, that cured me of that thought.

 So why Yoga?
 First off my doctor has been urging me to get more exercise.
 I briefly tried an aerobics, calisthenics and weightlifting program.
 The instructor was of the no pain – no gain school.
 He was home on leave for the summer and was making a little extra change before resuming his primary job, something about waterboarding on a remote Caribbean island.
 This was a painful experience.

-The first session of Yoga went great, well maybe acceptably would be a better description.
-By the third session I was in pain, again.
+The first session of Yoga went great, well maybe acceptable would be a better description.
+By the third session, I was in pain, again.
 Thereupon I set about trying to ascertain what Yoga and pain might have in common.
 Was pain really needed for gain in the Yoga arena?

 Yoga is defined as “a system or set of breathing exercises and postures derived from or based on Hindu yoga.”
 I do not think there is anything predictive of pain in that description.

 The only common feature that my practice of yoga and I have in common, is – well – ME!